avinaba/CS6065_Team/README.md

 # Readme

-Code repository for the HCI assignment/project team with members Avinaba, Harshita and Shubham of CS6065 - Winter 2022 - UNB.
+Code repository for the HCI assignment/project team with members Avinaba, Harshita Shubham and Anagha of CS6065 - Winter 2022 - UNB.